 Where can I go to get some practice cross country skiing in?
-The week before the race the Tahoe Cross Country ski area offers a discounted pre-race trail fee for pre-registered Great Ski racers for $27.00.
+On March 2, the Wednesday before the race, Tahoe Cross Country ski area will offer a discounted pre-race day-ticket for pre-registered Great Ski racers for $27.00.
 Simply stop at the Tahoe XC Front Desk and let them know that you are racing the Great Ski Race to receive your discounted rate.

 Is this really a race?
 Whether or not you are truly racing is up to you…

 Can I race with my dog?
 Out of consideration for all the race participants, please make other arrangements for your pets.
 Thanks!